Remembering The Roar.

 The parking lots around Maple Leaf Gardens were so much safer.

-The Stadium from the outside looked exactly like I thought it would with the old vintage fire escapes on the building's east and west walls.
-The yellowish brick colour was almost identical to the colour of bricks used in the building of Maple Leaf Gardens.
+The Stadium which opened back in 1929 looked exactly like all the old pics I had seen with its vintage fire escapes on the building's east and west walls.
+The yellowish brick colour was almost identical to the colour of bricks used in the building of Maple Leaf Gardens back in 1931.
 The Stadium was now dwarfed by the massive new United Center which was nearing completion just across the street.
-The United Center would soon be the home for the Bulls and Blackhawks that upcoming fall.
+The United Center would be the home for both the Bulls and Blackhawks that upcoming fall.

 We had literally driven fifteen hours over the course of two days to see a game that we had no tickets for.
 I knew that tickets would be very scarce for the sold out game.
 It was not just because the season was soon ending and the next few games would be the last home games ever played at the historic Stadium.
 The Los Angeles Kings and Wayne Gretzky were in town that afternoon and the demand for tickets would always exceed availability whenever and wherever Gretzky played.